Just like you humans, dogs learn in a variety of ways. But how exactly do dogs learn?

 A dog learns from being successful and from failing.
 Dogs are always learning; they are always paying attention.
-If they try jumping up and it gets them the attention they want (petting, rubbing, etc) then they learn that jumping works.
-If, however, the result of the jump is a knee bump in the chest, or a pop on the leash they learn that jumping is not the best way to get your attention.
+If they try jumping up and getting the attention they want (petting, rubbing, etc.), they learn that jumping works.
+If, however, the result of the jump is a knee bump in the chest or a pop on the leash, they learn that jumping is not the best way to get your attention.

 Showing a dog what is required in small steps.
 Linking these small steps together gives a dog a mental map or sequence of what is required for any given command or task.
-This behavior pattern comes from the practice and repetition of a particular routine on a regular basis.
+This behavior pattern comes from the practice and repetition of a particular routine regularly.
 I think this method is similar to human problem-solving.

 Dogs can also learn from other dogs.
 Dogs can learn a lot by watching other dogs and by being encouraged to join in.
-Certain obedience commands, tricks, and even things like how to swim can be learned simply by watching others.
-Just remember, this can be a double edged sword, however, as dogs can also learn bad habits by watching others.
+Dogs can learn certain obedience commands, tricks, and even how to swim simply by watching others.
+Just remember, this can be a double-edged sword, however, as dogs can also learn bad habits by watching others.

-Many trainers end their training sessions on a high note, and then allow the dog some time to rest and process the information.
-This gives the dog a good association with training, and makes it more desirable for the dog to want to repeat the last task.
-Giving a dog time to process and reflect on what just happened can work with both obedience commands, and with bad habits.
-Reprimanding a dog for a bad habit (if caught in the act) works the same way as giving praise for good behavior.
+Many trainers end their training sessions on a high note and then allow the dog some time to rest and process the information.
+This gives the dog a good association with training and makes it more desirable for the dog to repeat the last task.
+Giving a dog time to process and reflect on what just happened can work with both obedience commands and with bad habits.
+Reprimanding a dog for a bad habit (if caught in the act) works the same way as praising good behavior.